Bo-Ye/playground-flight-booking/README.md

 ## Requirements

 - Java 21+
+- Install chromadb

 ## Running

+- On Linux or Mac, chroma run
+- (On windows, chroma run --host 127.0.0.1 --port 8000 to force binding IPv4)
 - Run the app by running `Application.java` in your IDE or
 - `mvn spring-boot:run` in the command line.